ATB-UQ/atb_docs/docs/source/general/submitting_molecules.rst

 This will open a page where you can submit a molecule to the ATB using 4 different methods.

 * Drawing/Modifying a molecule with JSME and JSmol.
 * Providing a SMILES string.
-If using this method, go to the \"Using SMILES"\  section of this page
 * Uploading a PDB coordinate file
 * Pasting the contents of the PDB file into the designated input box.